-Protection action plans will be implemented by Island County Parks, Whidbey Island Conservation District, Whidbey-Camano Land Trust, WA State Parks Deception Pass State Park staff and WSU Extension Office/Marine Resource Council.
+Protection action plans will be implemented by Whidbey Island Conservation District, Whidbey-Camano Land Trust, and WSU Extension Office/Marine Resource Council.
 Recommended voluntary, non-regulatory actions will be carried by the designated partner, in conjunction with other partners, other agencies and willing landowners and public organizations.
 Additionally, the project lead, Island County, will produce status reporting on partner results through normal SRFB reporting channels.
 Further this task will include twice yearly assembly of full partner panels with other local and SRFB identified members to review and record protection planning and implementation progress.
 At the conclusion of the project plan implementation evaluations will take place to determine how many outcomes were accomplished and what contributions those outcomes made to achieving protection objectives.
+Other owners of Strawberry Point public nearshore lands (Island County Parks and Washington State Parks Deception Pass State Park) will be invited, as non-funded members to participate in the process.